mohammadsf7293/sample-twitter/README.md

 The system leverages **Redis** as a cache mediator to minimize traffic to MySQL servers.
 If a requested item is not found in the cache, it is fetched from MySQL and subsequently cached.

 ---
+## Considerations

+In this design, **groups** are the primary mechanism for defining the visibility and editability of tweets.
+If a user wants to set specific view or edit permissions by assigning a combination of `UserIDs` and `GroupIDs`, the system creates a new group that includes those `UserIDs` and `GroupIDs`.

+The newly created group's ID is then assigned to the tweet's permissions.
+This approach simplifies the overall design, making it more generalized and easier to manage.

+### Future Enhancements

+In the future, the list of user-created groups can be displayed in the UI to avoid repeatedly creating groups with the same users or items.
+Additionally, server-side logic can be implemented to detect and prevent the creation of duplicate groups.
+If a user attempts to create a group with identical members to an existing one, the system could

 ## Cache Design